37 Conversation Starters That Make You Instantly Interesting

 Give an out-of-the-blue compliment

 “I always tell my clients to try out a compliment.
 It breaks the ice and these days it’s completely unexpected!
 You can test out doing this by just giving people walking down the street a compliment and see their reaction, most times people will give you a smile and possibly engage in more conversation.
-After all, who doesn’t like to be complimented?” —Stef Safran, a matchmaking and dating expert in Chicago and owner of Stef and the City
+After all, who doesn’t like to be complimented?” —Stef Safran, a matchmaking and dating expert in Chicago and owner of Stef and the City.
+Need to know how to be more articulate?
+Try these 8 must-follow tricks.

 Get (pop) cultured